 Trisha has also been honored with awards and recognition for her ingenuity in inventing, building, and launching ReThink.
 For her research and scientific inquiry, Trisha was named a 2014 Google Science Fair Global Finalist.
 She was also awarded the 2016 MIT INSPIRE Aristotle Award, as well as the 2016 University of Illinois at Urbana-Champaign Illinois High School Innovator Award.
 She also had the esteemed distinction of showcasing and sharing the ReThink technology at the 2016 White House Science Fair at the invitation of President Obama.

 Trisha has also helped spark a rallying cry against online hate.
-To date, she has shared the ReThink message in over 60+ keynotes in 30+ cities in 3 languages, speaking on platforms that include TED, TEDx, WIRED, The Aspen Ideas Festival, La Ciudad de Las Ideas, SAP, Girls Who Code, the Family Online Safety Institute, Universities, Schools, Conferences and more.
+To date, she has shared the ReThink message in over 100+ keynotes around the world in 3 languages, speaking on platforms that include TED, TEDx, The Aspen Ideas Festival, La Ciudad de Las Ideas, SAP, Girls Who Code, the Family Online Safety Institute, Universities, Schools, Conferences and more.

 Outside of ReThink, Trisha is involved in a number of initiatives that are close to her heart.
 In 2017, she was elected Illinois’s Youth Governor – the state’s first female Youth Governor in 28 years.
 She’s also an ardent supporter of empowering women in the entrepreneurial community.
 Whether volunteering her time to teach young women how to code at Girls Who Code, or leading SoGal Boston, a chapter of the SoGal movement, which is committed to ending the diversity gap in entrepreneurship, Trisha is working to inspire and support a generation of fierce, fearless leaders tackling the world’s most important issues.